 How to Make Frosé At Home | Refreshing Peachy Mango Frosé

 It’s Friday!
-Although it’s dark and rainy this morning, I’m pretending it’s 85-degrees and sunny outside.
-These frosé photos bring me back to warmer days and sunny weekends spent at the pool.
+Although it’s dark and rainy this morning, I’m pretending it’s 85 degrees and sunny outside.
+These frosé photos bring me back to warmer days and sunny weekends at the pool.
 Only a few more months until we’re there.
-Last summer, I used my ice cream maker almost every day and sometimes twice a day.
+Last summer, I used my ice cream maker almost daily and sometimes twice daily.
 We came up with healthy homemade ice cream flavors each night, and then on the weekends, we’d make fruity frosé if we had people over.
 I have wanted to share this frosé recipe with you for a while, and I finally got around to doing so.
 It’s effortless, and the best part is that you can customize it.
-This refreshing at-home frosé recipe has minimal ingredients, and it always looks so impressive!
+This refreshing at-home frosé recipe has minimal ingredients and always looks impressive!

 When I was down in Miami, frosé was on the menu everywhere!
-I think it was the first time I tried it and quickly fell in love.
+I think it was the first time I tried it, and quickly fell in love.
 I’m a frozen drink lover!
 In Miami, the frosé drinks were almost $25 for the cup.
 Now, I can make 1 1/2 quarts for less than $15.
 Plus, making them at home means less sugar!
-When you order frozen drinks or frosé, a lot of the time, places add syrups and sugar to make them taste even better.
-Making them at home means you get to control what goes into them, and I like keeping things on the lighter side.
+When you order frozen drinks or frosé, places often add syrups and sugar to make them taste even better.
+Making them at home means you control what goes into them, and I like keeping things on the lighter side.
 I like when drinks taste more refreshing rather than overpowering and sweet.
 I wanted this recipe to have fruit and rosé ONLY.
-If you like your drinks to be on the sweeter or fruitier side, Walmart actually sells a rosé drink flavor (unfortunately, they only sell it in the summer, so stock up!) that you can add to the mixer.
-I used it the first time, and it really did make them taste like the ones in Miami!
-For this at-home frosé recipe, all I used were five peaches, half of a lemon, one mango, and almost a whole bottle of Ava Grace Vineyards Rosé.
-The amount of rosé will all depend on how big your ice cream maker is.
+If you like your drinks to be on the sweeter or fruitier side, Walmart sells a rosé drink flavor (unfortunately, they only sell it in the summer, so stock up!) that you can add to the mixer.
+I used it the first time, and it did make them taste like the ones in Miami!
+For this at-home frosé recipe, I used five peaches, half a lemon, one mango, and almost a whole bottle of Ava Grace Vineyards Rosé.
+The amount of rosé depends on how big your ice cream maker is.
 Now, you can’t just add rosé to the ice cream maker and expect it to turn into a perfect frozen treat; the fruit is necessary to form the ice.
 Ava Grace is my favorite brand of rosé.
 I love that you can find it at most grocery stores!
 It also comes in a can, which is perfect for bringing to the pool.

 I have made this frosé so many different ways.
 Some of my favorite frosé combos: